 6. The one and only fully enclosed shell used to film the functional Submarine Car.

-Once filming was complete, the tyre shell (1) and the missile shell (3) were left behind in the Bahamas and given as souvenirs to Roberts Scrap Metal Company, who assisted with the heavy equipment for the shoot.
-The tyre shell exists today in poor condition in a Florida museum.
+Once filming was complete, the tire shell (1) and the missile shell (3) were left behind in the Bahamas and given as souvenirs to Roberts Scrap Metal Company, who assisted with the heavy equipment for the shoot.
+The tire shell exists today in poor condition in a Florida museum.
 The fin shell (2) has seemingly disappeared (with its whereabouts unknown), whilst the missile shell (3) is owned by the Ian Fleming Foundation and is proudly on display as part of the on-going 50th Anniversary of James Bond Exhibit at the Beaulieu National Motor Museum.
 The first of the pier shells (4) was damaged by the air cannon during filming in Sardinia, and it is presumed to have been discarded.
 The other pier shell (5) may have been unused or used more lightly; in any event, it was later unofficially retrofitted with mock up gadgets and sold in the late 1980s.

 Source: RM Auctions Press